 Narm Charm: For some, the Calvert and Miramax versions are these.

-Special mention for the Thief's snarky inner monologue, which for several is the only redeeming factor of those cuts.
+Special mention for the Thief's snarky inner monologue, which for several is the only redeeming factor of the latter cut.

-The Calvert animation... oy veh, the Calvert animation.
-Not only is it rarely on-model but if one studies closely there are a slew of errors (YumYum's feather disappearing and reappearing during the "She is More" sequence, Tack losing his nose for a frame or two as he says "when to a wall you find your back...
+The Christmas Rushed cut by Fred Calvert.
+Apart from being glaringly inconsistent, if one studies closely there are a slew of errors (YumYum's feather disappearing and reappearing during the "She is More" sequence, Tack losing his nose for a frame or two as he says "when to a wall you find your back...
 A TACK!!!!", etc)

 Visual Effects of Awesome: Try to remind yourself every ten minutes or so that the film was made entirely with hand-drawn animation, without a computer in sight.
 Because you will need to.